top of page

 ABOUT LUISANA

-During the 2022-2023 season, Luisana participated in Austin Opera’s Concerts at the Consulate recital series and performed with Houston Grand Opera’s Opera to Go!, singing the role of Monkey Queen/Lord Tiger in Monkey and Francine in the City of Tigers by Kamala Sankaram.
-She had previously portrayed Rosina in The Barber of Seville in Texas with Opera to Go!, touring extensively throughout the Houston area.
+In the 2022–23 season, Luisana participated in Austin Opera’s Concerts at the Consulate recital series and performed with Houston Grand Opera’s Opera to Go!, singing Monkey Queen/Lord Tiger in Monkey and Francine in the City of Tigers by Kamala Sankaram.
+She previously toured as Rosina in The Barber of Seville with Opera to Go! throughout the greater Houston area.

-Luisana holds dual citizenship in Venezuela and France, and she has pursued her studies in Panama and the United States.
-In addition to her work as a singer, she is dedicated to uplifting communities through the arts and proudly serves as a Teaching Artist for Houston Grand Opera and Alley Theatre.
+Luisana holds dual citizenship in Venezuela and France, and has pursued her studies in Panama and the United States.
+In addition to her work as a performer, she is passionate about uplifting communities through the arts and has served as a Teaching Artist with Houston Grand Opera and Alley Theatre.

 Luisana Rivas Logo